Renewal Through Operational Turnaround

-Increasing global competition, volatile financial markets, cyclical macro economic trends combined with converging Geo-political interests undermining multi-lateral trade agreements have created a climate in which no business can take stability for granted.
+Corporations are facing increasing global competition and uncertain financial markets where capital flows are adjusting to the disruptive weakening of multilateral trade agreements to an increasing preference for bilateral trade arrangements.
+The uncertainty of these shifts has created a climate where no business can take stability for granted.
 Change for many firms is not always for the better.
-Once-stable and competitive companies often with crushing legacy liabilities find themselves struggling to improve their operational and financial performance.
+Once-stable and competitive companies, now facing crushing legacy liabilities, find themselves struggling to improve their operational and financial performance.

 No business can take stability for granted

-The reason may be singular or multiple but often they include more than one of the following signs of trouble: ineffective management, hyper-diversification, weak financial structure, unsustainable pension liabilities, poor banking relationships, poor labor relations, declining market share, unmanageable growth, poor client diversification, nepotism and of course, not having or working a plan.
+The reasons for a company in need of an operational turnaround often include more than one of the following signs of trouble: ineffective management, hyper-diversification, weak financial structure, unsustainable pension liabilities, poor banking relationships, poor labour relations, declining market share, unmanageable growth, poor client diversification, nepotism and of course, not having or working a plan.

-A turnaround specialist, operating as either an interim manager or consultant, may replace a company’s CEO and/or temporarily take over the decision-making processes of a company to lead it toward stability.
-Alternatively, a turnaround professional may become an active adviser to a troubled company’s board of directors
+A turnaround specialist, operating as either an interim manager or consultant, may replace a CEO and temporarily take over the decision-making processes of a company to lead it toward stability.
+Alternatively, a turnaround professional may become an active advisor to a troubled company’s board of directors

-- Late start-up, knowledge rich organizations, that require a hybrid executive with COO/CFO capabilities to position the company administratively and financially,
+- Late start-up, knowledge-rich organizations often require a hybrid executive with COO/CFO capabilities to position the company administratively and financially,

 - Mature companies with sound channels of distribution but facing an urgent need to adopt modern production methods and measurements;

 - Companies facing short-term difficulties capable of returning to profitable operation with the assistance of an operational or financial turnaround expert capable of leading necessary internal change

 - We have a particular interest in matching “turnaround experts” with funding firms who require executive oversight of “follow-through” funding.